Simphony to QuickBooks Integration via Shogo: Methods, Setup and Key Considerations

 However, there is an option to map individual items.

 Do you want us to map them, or should they be synced as ‘All Sales’?
-The item will still be added in the description.
+The item will still be added to the description.

 Each time a product is added, you need to map it here (optionally).